thiagodp/concordialang/docs/en/actions.md

 ## `run`

+> Runs a console command or a database script (SQL command).

 ### run + command

-*Run command in the console/terminal*
+> Run a command in the console/terminal.

 👉 *Commands should be declared between single quotes (`'`) and must stay in a single line*